-Rent expense on these leases is recorded on a straight-line basis over the lease terms.
-Deferred rent of \$1,914,000 and \$2,503,000 is recorded for the difference between rent paid and rent expense and is included in accounts payable and accrued liabilities in the accompanying statements of financial position as of December 31, 2021 and 2020, respectively.
+Total rent expense under the agreements with KKUS, UCSD, and the Consortium was \$3,345,000 for the years ended December 31, 2022 and 2021.
+Deferred rent of \$1,914,000 was recorded for the difference between rent paid and rent expense and is included in accounts payable and accrued liabilities in the accompanying statements of financial position as of December 31, 2021.
+During the year ended December 31, 2021, rent expense on leases with deferred rent was recorded on a straight-line basis over the lease term.